Unity-Technologies/com.unity.perception/README.md

 # Perception Package (Unity Computer Vision)

-The Perception package provides a toolkit for generating large-scale datasets for perception-based machine learning training and validation.
+The Perception package provides a toolkit for generating large-scale datasets for computer vision training and validation.
 It is focused on a handful of camera-based use cases for now and will ultimately expand to other forms of sensors and machine learning tasks.

 ## Getting Started